Pyt-logo

 Haji_Lane_1c18c2b58c.jpg

-Arab Street is your one-stop for textiles, carpets and other traditional Middle Eastern products and Haji Lane is where to go in case of vintage clothing, custom made accessories and novelty items as souvenirs.
-Both streets provide a different kind of shopping that you could not get in ordinary malls.
+Arab Street is your one-stop for textiles, carpets and other traditional Middle Eastern products, and Haji Lane is where to go in case of vintage clothing, custom-made accessories and novelty items as souvenirs.
+Both streets provide a different kind of shopping that you cannot get in ordinary malls.

 Nightlife and Entertainment